boquinr6/api_shop/README.md

 Parameters: text[], list of items
 Status: 400 if bad param
 Status: 200, returns float price
+- POST
+put tally of items in JSON body - this seems unusual for an API call that isnt going to actually update the data model...but given that we don't have a limit for the items, this seems potentially better than a list of items.

 ## Discount design options:
 (1) having the discount logic live as a column in the Inventory table in the database (we'd have to read and interpret the discount data from the db, and this wouldn't be very flexible to update)